pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

     blog-python         big                 8a68d0dad407        11 minutes ago           251MB
     python              3.6-alpine          8eb1c554687d        16 hours ago             90.4MB

-As you can see, our efforts at uninstalling the C compiler were futile.
-At this point, lesser developers would give up and accept the status quo.
-But since you're reading my blog, I know you're better than that.
-Let's dig deeper and find an elegant way to fix this problem!
+Our efforts at removing our C compiler proved futile.
+At this point, lesser developers would give up and assume we've reached the end of the road.
+But you, dear reader, are reading my blog, and I know you're better than that!
+Let's dig deeper and find an elegant way shrink our Docker image!

 Example 4: small final build without C compiler
 -----------------------------------------------

-This final example relies heavily on multi-stage builds and on pip wheels.
+This final example results in a small image with uWSGI installed and without a C compiler.
+It relies heavily on multi-stage builds and on pip wheels.

-Copy the following code into a file called "Dockerfile.small".
+Copy the following code into a file called "Dockerfile.small":

 .. include:: docker-python-install-wheels/Dockerfile.small
     :code: docker